National Agency for National Parks

 The National Agency for National Parks (French: Agence Nationale des Parcs Nationaux) is the authority in Gabon charged with overseeing the national park system and with protecting their resources and wildlife.
-The agency coordinate research activities, license concessionaires, promote tourism and have police powers.
+The agency coordinates research activities, license concessionaires, promote tourism, and have police powers.

 History

 On 30 August 2002, the President Omar Bongo created 13 national parks containing 2837128 ha, almost 11% of the total land area of the country.
 In addition, these parks include 129307 ha of marine territory.
 The National Council for National Parks (CNPN) was an interdepartmental body created to establish the National Parks.
 In 2007 the National Agency for National Parks was established by the laws adopted as the legal framework of the park system.